Bone thinning occurs as part of aging. After age 30, men and women begin

 to lose bone mass.
 If over time your bones thin so much that they become fragile and in danger of breaking, you have osteoporosis.

 - You can slow bone loss and could even prevent

 - Calcium is found in many foods.
 These include dairy products such as milk, cheese, and yogurt.
 It's also in fortified orange juice and

 vitamin D is especially critical for women in the first few years after

-menopause, when bone mass is lost more
+menopause.
+During this time, bone mass is lost faster.

 How can you get enough calcium and vitamin D in your daily diet?